Davi-Massaru/GeoDatas/README.md

 $ docker-compose up -d
 ```

+## Install Front-End

+Create and configure your token at https://account.mapbox.com/auth/signin/ and copy to file ".env.exemple"  in ```/front/web/.env.exemple```
+Rename the file to ```.env```

-to load the front-end just enter the front / web folder and run the following commands
+To load the front-end just enter the front / web folder and run the following commands

 ```
 $ yarn install
 $ yarn start
 ```

 <img src="https://github.com/Davi-Massaru/GeoDatas/blob/main/recorder.gif?raw=true"></img>

 ## About the projet